RiceNFields/ricenfields.github.io/_posts/2022-08-12-code-principles-data-and-transformation.md

 }
 ```

-Let’s add some additional functionality – like payment processing, and conditions for discounts to be applicable, which are just more transformations that contains steps required to process a payment.
+Let’s add some additional functionality – like payment processing, and conditions for discounts to be applicable, which are just more transformations that contain steps required to process a payment.

 > The discount should be applied only if the total cost of the cart is greater than a certain threshold.